Kure Atoll: History

 In the Hawaiian language the term Mokupāpapa was used for any flat island with reefs.
 The northwestern islands are associated with Kāne Milohaʻi in Hawaiian mythology, the brother of Pele, creator of the islands, who was left to stand guard for travelers.
 Another Hawaiian name for Kure Atoll is Hōlanikū, meaning "bringing forth heaven."

 19th century

 Before the mid-19th century, Kure Atoll was visited by several ships and given new names each time.
 Sometimes spelled Cure, its English name was for a Russian navigator who sighted the atoll.
 It was officially named Kure Island in 1924 and then Kure Atoll in 1987.
-The old name for island was Ocean Island.
+The old name for the island was Ocean Island.